danleh/wasabi/instrumentation-design/design.md

 	- needs instrumented code cache HashMap + some quick lookup before that
 	- need to include instrumentation framework at runtime of the instrumented binary
 	- needs to patch code at runtime, i.e., change jump targets from the "dispatcher" to the newly instrumented code (this is not even possible in WASM!?)
-+ ??? most of a binary is probably executed, thus dynamic instrumentation only delays the instrumentation but has to do it eventually anyway (TODO: evaluate! is this true?)
++ most of a binary is probably executed, thus dynamic instrumentation only delays the instrumentation but has to do it eventually anyway -> NO! libraries are only executed 5% or so!

 MP: Sounds like static makes more sense for WASM.